-Édouard Louis Dubufe.
-Portrait of Rosa Bonheur (the bull was painted by Bonheur) (1857).
+Edouard Louis Dubufe.
+Portrait of Rosa Bonheur (the bull was painted by Bonheur), 1857.
+Oil on canvas.
 Versailles Palace.
 Photo: Wikimedia Commons

 By Nina Heyn – Your Culture Scout